evitaw/portfolio/README.md

 ## About me

 Years of experience in government sector, several last years in the field of information technology.
+Assisting executives with daily and administrative tasks.
 Translating business requirement into product specification in detail.
 Overseeing information technology project throughout Software Development Life Cycle (SDLC).

 ## LinkedIn
 You can see more about me in [my LinkedIn Profile](https://www.linkedin.com/in/evita-wisnuwardhani-244686146/).